open-feature/java-sdk-contrib/providers/flagd/README.md

 ### Unix socket support

-Unix socket communication with flag is facilitated via usage of the linux-native `epoll` library on `linux-x86_64` only (ARM support is pending relase of `netty-transport-native-epoll` v5).
+Unix socket communication with flagd is facilitated by usaging of the linux-native `epoll` library on `linux-x86_64` only (ARM support is pending the release of `netty-transport-native-epoll` v5).
 Unix sockets are not supported on other platforms or architectures.

 ### Reconnection

 Reconnection is supported by the underlying GRPCBlockingStub.
-If connection to flagd is lost, it will reconnect automatically.
+If the connection to flagd is lost, it will reconnect automatically.

 ### Deadline (gRPC call timeout)